 In his spare time, he enjoys golfing.
 His favorite thing about Ridgewood is that the culture amongst staff and students mimics that of a family.
 This family like culture promotes success, acceptance and growth.

-Ridgewood Dean, Gina Castellano, has dedicated the past twenty years to the education field.
+Ridgewood Assistant Principal, Gina Castellano, has dedicated the past twenty years to the education field.

 - 7 years -Teacher at elementary level

 - 9 years - School Counselor at RHS